 Each tooth features an internal cavity at its center.
-This pulp contains the tooth’s nerves and blood vessels, sensitive elements that keep the tooth healthy and connected to the rest of the body.
-It is shielded by durable layers of enamel and dentin, but despite this protection, sometimes you can sustain damage to the pulp.
+This pulp contains the tooth’s nerves and blood vessels that keep the tooth healthy and connected to the rest of the body.
+It’s shielded by durable layers of enamel and dentin.
+Despite this protection, sometimes you can sustain damage to the pulp.

-Advanced tooth decay or an accidental blow to the face are common reasons why you could hurt the tooth pulp.
-Damaged tooth pulp might lead to a blockage in the tooth’s blood vessels.
-Without regular blood flow, the tooth can die, leading to what dentists call a non-vital tooth.
+Advanced tooth decay or an accidental blow to the face are common damage that hurts the tooth pulp.
+Damaged tooth pulp might cause a blockage in the tooth’s blood vessels.
+Without regular blood flow, the tooth can die and cause what dentists call a non-vital tooth.

-A non-vital tooth can face a greater risk of infection or other dental emergencies, so a diagnosis of tooth pulp health is crucial.
-When you know more about the process of testing tooth pulp vitality, you can feel more inclined to pursue this diagnostic dental process.
+A non-vital tooth can face a greater risk of infection or other dental emergencies.
+When you know more about the process of testing tooth pulp vitality, you are more likely to get treatment for it.
 Read on to learn the steps a dentist will take to evaluate the health of your tooth pulp.

 Identifying Tooth Pulp Damage

 Dentists can also see damage to the tooth’s pulp in a routine dental x-ray taken during a check-up appointment.
-They can see a problem in the tooth pulp with this imaging even when a patient does not experience symptoms.
-So make sure you do not skip this preventive dental care.
+They can see a problem in the tooth pulp with this imaging even when a patient doesn’t have any symptoms.
+So make sure you do not skip preventive dental care.

 Thermal Testing to Diagnose a Non-Vital Tooth